facebookresearch/ReAgent/docs/usage.rst

    # Clear last run's spark data (in case of interruption)
    rm -Rf spark-warehouse derby.log metastore_db preprocessing/spark-warehouse preprocessing/metastore_db preprocessing/derby.log

 Now that we are ready, let's run our spark job on our local machine.
-This will produce a massive amount of logging (because we are running many systems that typically are distributed across many nodes) and there will be some exception stack traces printed because we are running in a psuedo-distributed mode.
+This will produce a massive amount of logging (because we are running many systems that typically are distributed across many nodes) and there will be some exception stack traces printed because we are running in a pseudo-distributed mode.
 Generally this is fine as long as the output data is generated.
 To do so, run the following Click command:

 .. code-block::